yel0h/Cavern/README.md

 - T to open chat
 - Tab to show player list
 - B to open inventory
+- V to throw a bolt
+- H to place sign
+- P to cycle world size

 ## Commands
 - `/warden <name>` - grant warden status